The Exponent (Montana State University)

-The MSU Exponent is the student newspaper of Montana State University – Bozeman since 1895.
+The MSU Exponent has been the student-run newspaper of Montana State University – Bozeman since 1895.
 It is printed weekly on Thursdays during the academic year schedule and distributed on and around the university campus for free.
 The newspaper is divided into news, sports and outdoors, culture, and opinion.
+It is the oldest student organization on Montana State University – Bozeman's campus, predating the student government by 16 years.

 Location

 The MSU Exponent office is located on the third floor of the Student Union Building (SUB) in Room 366.

 Former Titles

 The MSU student newspaper has been known by a number of names during its history.